AyshaUrmi0/js-problem-solve/README.md

 Write a function to convert temperature from Celsius to Fahrenheit.

 Task-2:
 You are given an array of numbers.
-Count how many times the a number is repeated in the array.
+Count how many times the number is repeated in the array.

 sample-input: numbers = [5,6,11,12,98, 5]